7 days off sick or less

 Your doctor will assess you, and if they decide your health affects your fitness for work, they can issue a fit note and advise either that:

 - you "may be fit for work taking into account the following advice"

-Your doctor will choose the "may be fit for work" option if they think that you are able to do some work even if it not your usual job – with support from your employer.
+Your doctor will choose the "may be fit for work" option if they think that you are able to do some work, even if it is not your usual job, with support from your employer.

 Discuss this advice with your employer to see if you can return to work.
 For example, your doctor may suggest possible changes, such as:

 - returning to work gradually, for example, by starting part time

 - having other support to do your job.
 For example, if you have back pain, avoiding heavy lifting

 If your employer is unable to accommodate the changes advised by a doctor, then the fit note is treated as though it said "unfit for work".

 There is never a charge from a doctor for providing a fit note if you're off sick from work for more than 7 days.

 For sickness of 7 days or less, your GP practice may charge you to provide a private medical certificate.